jochenwierum/termshare/README.md

 However, this is not a good idea, especially for long sessions.
 What we need instead is some kind of "screenshot" together with a dump of the internal state (for example the current scrolling regions).

-The bad news is, that there is no way to crate such dump.
+The bad news is, that there is no way to create such dump.
 The state of the terminal is implemented in your terminal applications and there is no proper way to export that state.
 Even worse, such an export functionality would not be portable.
 Some tools like screen or tmux have to rebuild the state, if a new client connects.